 - Is capable of prioritising work within established policies, guidelines and procedures; - Is responsible for work performed with a medium level of accountability or discretion; - Works under limited supervision, either individually or in a team; - Possesses good communication, interpersonal and/or arithmetic skills; and - Requires specific on-the-job training, may require formal qualifications and/or relevant skills training or experience. - In the case of a Personal care worker, is required to hold a relevant Certificate III qualification.

-Indicative tasks performed at this level are: General and Administrative Services Food Services Personal Care Senior Clerk / Senior Receptionist, Maintenance/Handyperson (qualified) Driver (3 ton or over) Gardener (trade or TAFE Certificate III or above) Senior Cook (trade) Personal Care Worker Grade 3
+General and Administrative Services Food Services Personal Care

+Senior Clerk / Senior Receptionist, Maintenance/Handyperson (qualified) Driver (3 ton or over)

+(trade)

+Gardener (trade or TAFE Certificate III or above)

+Personal Care Worker Grade 3